nexpy/nxrefine/docs/source/introduction.rst

     | +X\ :sub:`det` = -Y\ :sub:`lab`, +Y\ :sub:`det` = -Z\ :sub:`lab`, and +Z\ :sub:`det` = -X\ :sub:`lab`

-..note:: This orientation matrix to convert between these two coordinate
+.. note:: This orientation matrix to convert between these two coordinate
           systems is defined by a setting describing the conversion as a string.
           In the above example, the setting is "-y +z -x".

-..warning:: Many detectors store images as TIFF or CBF files, with the origin
+.. warning:: Many detectors store images as TIFF or CBF files, with the origin
              at the top-left corner.
 In those case, the y-axis is inverted, so the appropriate setting should be "-y -z +x".

 Sample Orientation
 ------------------